 - SCIO alum receive a $150 discount

-- Apply for the January Term by 14 December and receive a $150 scholarship
+- Apply for the Summer Term by 24 May and receive a $150 scholarship

-- Apply for the Spring Term by 1 January and receive a $150 scholarship
+- Apply for the Autumn Term by 31 July and receive a $150 scholarship

 *Applicants can receive a maximum of two discounts/scholarships for a maximum of $300